Holy likewise to

 And while, finally, Thieme-Becker emphasize the exceptional character of the printing privileges Tizian succeeded in getting from the Signoria for Cort’s engravings – see above – , so they complement this for Cort himself “as token for how esteemed (this then later) was in Rome, that 1573 and 1577 C. received

-by papal Motu proprio privileges for the distribution of single sheets ”.
+by papal Motu proprio privileges for the distribution of individual sheets ”.

 His present landscape of 1574 bears such one :